squandor/pytut.github.io/_posts/Basics/2020-11-16-For-Loops-in-Python.md

         print("Found")
         break
 else:
+    print("Not Found")
-    print("Not Found"){% endhighlight %}
+{% endhighlight %}
 The output is:
 {% highlight python %}
+Not Found
-Not Found{% endhighlight %}
+{% endhighlight %}
 However, if the {% highlight python %}
+break
-break{% endhighlight %} statement runs, the {% highlight python %}
+{% endhighlight %} statement runs, the {% highlight python %}
+else
-else{% endhighlight %} clause doesn't run.
+{% endhighlight %} clause doesn't run.
 We can see this in the example below:
 {% highlight python %}
 my_list = [1, 2, 3, 4, 5, 8] # Now the list has the value 8